 IGST is levied only in the case of B2C transactions where the end customer does not have a GST Identification Number(GSTIN).

-Navigate to Settings > Configure Chargebee > Taxes and click the Enable Tax option.
+Click Settings > Configure Chargebee > Taxes, and click the Enable Tax.

 There are two scenarios when this feature is used,